 The hydrocarbon extraction process is incredibly efficient and results in a high-quality end product.
 The main stages of this process are as follows:

-- Refinement: At this point in the process, a choice of further refinement depends entirely on the desired end product.
-This could mean using something like in-line de-waxing, where the initial extraction is passed through stainless steel beads or another filtering medium, in order to hold back undesired materials.
-Or using another popular refinement technique used in tandem with hydrocarbon extraction, winterization uses a solvent such as ethanol at a high ratio to the base solvent.
+An alternative and popular refinement technique used in tandem with hydrocarbon extraction is winterization.
+Winterization uses a solvent such as ethanol at a high ratio to the base solvent.
 It is mixed with the extracted solution, and chilled to separate each element.
 This chilled solution then passes through a series of fine filters to separate out the waxes and lipids from the concentrated solution.

 After the hydrocarbon solvent has effectively isolated the desired plant material compounds, there are a number of compatible refinement techniques.
 Each of these methods results in a particular style of product, whether it’s shatter, live resin, CBD distillate, etc.